stevenharman/stevenharman.net-octopress/source/_posts/2010-02-24-gain-new-insights-by-visualizing-what-youve-already-got.markdown

 categories:
 ---

 I don’t know about you, but I like pretty things.
 Things that engage me.
 Shiny things.
 I enjoy seeing <em>the same old thing</em> in new and interesting ways.
-I suppose I’m just a visual kinda’ guy.
+I suppose I’m just a visual kinda’ person.

 Unfortunately, the desire for visual representation is at odds with the high bandwidth flood of information we’re subjected to these days.
-Even if we manage to trim the overwhelming flood of information down to a laser-focused stream, it still takes an immense amount of effort to make sense of it.
+Even if we manage to trim the overwhelming flood of information down to a laser-focused stream, it takes an immense amount of effort to make sense of it.

 <h3>For example</h3>